jmsilvadev/katas/README.md

 I would like to inform that I created explanatory videos with the step-by-step creation of Kata02, my goal is to show my logic and skills in a didactic way so that can evaluate my profile with more information, not only technical, but also my soft skills.

-I'd love it if the reviewers watched the videos, even at 2x speed, because I'm looking for a company that values ​​professionals and that always have attention to their opinions and efforts, and someone watching the videos, even if I don't have the profile for the company, will demonstrate that the company are on the right path in terms of valuing the professionals who are there.

 Videos can be seen in this list [VIDEOLOG](VIDEOS.md)

 ## CI/CD And SemVer